dsnet/udptunnel/README.md

 ## Introduction ##

-This repository contains a simple implementation of a point-to-point virtual private network by opening a TUN device and sending raw traffic over UDP.
+This repository contains a simple implementation of a point-to-point virtual private network by opening a TUN device and transferring raw traffic over UDP.
 This VPN was designed to create a tunnel between two hosts:
 1. A client host operating behind an obtrusive NAT which drops TCP connections frequently, but happens to pass UDP traffic reliably.